Home » All Recipes » No Bake Passionfruit Slice

 Overhead shot of the passionfruit slices decorated with fresh passionfruit pulp.

-Store in a sealed airtight container, refrigerated, for 1 week.
+Refrigerate: Store in an airtight container in the fridge for up to 1 week.

-Thaw the unwrapped bars at room temperature for several hours until they’re soft again.
+Thaw: Remove from the freezer and let the slices sit at room temperature for several hours until softened.

 Close up of one passionfruit slice on marble board.